githubEdit

 Returns a string representing the number in fixed-point notation.

 Returns a string with a language sensitive representation of this number.
-Overrides the Object.prototype.toLocaleString() method.
+Overrides the Object.prototype.toLocaleString()arrow-up-right method.

 Returns a string representing the number to a specified precision in fixed-point or exponential notation.

 Returns a string representing the specified object in the specified radix ("base").
-Overrides the Object.prototype.toString() method.
+Overrides the Object.prototype.toString()arrow-up-right method.

 The following example uses the Number object's properties to assign values to several numeric variables: